Hawley, Texas: Geography

 Hawley is located in southeastern Jones County.
 U.S. Routes 83 and 277, running concurrently, pass through the southwestern side of the city, leading northwest 11 mi to Anson, the county seat, and southeast 13 mi to Abilene.

 According to the United States Census Bureau, Hawley has a total area of 7.6 km2, of which 0.02 sqkm, or 0.25%, is covered by water.
 The Clear Fork of the Brazos River flows through the city, south of the center.

 Climate

 The climate in this area is characterized by hot, dry summers and generally mild to cool winters.
 According to the Köppen climate classification, Hawley has a humid subtropical climate, Cfa on climate maps.

 Demographics

-Hawley is part of the Abilene metropolitan area.

 2020 census

-As of the 2020 United States census, 545 people, 253 households, and 130 families resided in the city.